 The omega-3 essential fatty acid, along with vitamin D are crucial for balancing out hormones and stimulating brown fat metabolism (the fat you don’t want on your body!).
 They also activate the production of collagen and reduce inflammation throughout the body, both of which help to reduce the appearance of cellulite.
 Best source of omega-3 and vitamin D is fermented cod liver oil.
 Evening primrose oil is also excellent, especially for women.
 In addition, getting out in the sun (for extra vitamin D) and eating plenty of omega-3 rich fish such as salmon, herring, mackerel and tuna is also important.

 The powerful antioxidants (catechins) in green tea fight off deadly free radicals and help remove toxins from the body.
 Green tea is also a potent thermogenic, so it helps you burn body fat (including cellulite fat) for energy.
 These two reasons make it a perfect remedy for cellulite.
 Try and aim for at least 3-4 cups a day for best results.

-This is one natural remedy for cellulite that not many women have heard of.
+This is one natural remedy for cellulite that not many women are familiar with.
 But don’t be fooled because it’s actually one of the best!
 Zeolite is an extremely powerful detoxifier, and the real benefit for cellulite sufferers is it seems to specifically target toxins within the fat cells and penetrates deep within.
 The scientific evidence isn’t here yet (no studies have been done) but many women absolutely swear by zeolite for cellulite reduction.
 And it doesn’t seem to matter where the cellulite is located.
 Thighs, hips, stomach, and back of the legs all seem to respond very well.
 The only down side... it’s not overly cheap.